olaoluwaayanbola/olaoluwaayanbola/README.md

 - 🔭 I am currently working on an E-commerce webapplication using Next.js and MongoDB

 - 🌱 Currently learning jest

-- 👯 I’m looking to collaborate on projects based on react js

 - 📫 How to reach me:olaoluwaayanbola@gmail.com

-- ⚡ Fun fact:i love books on adventures
+- ⚡ Fun fact:i love books on adventure